MoralisWeb3/docs/docs/01-web3-data-api/evm/resources/profitability-faqs.md

 Our PnL endpoints update in near real-time.
 On average you can expect wallet or token PnL to be updated within 10 seconds on a trade being settled on-chain.

 ### What ERC20 tokens are supported?
-all ERC20 tokens that have swaps on the supported dexes/topics?
+All ERC20 tokens that have been involved in a Swap involving either of the topics above are supported.
-A: Yes except Token tagged as Stable (not all stable) that are used to calculate Pnl for native token

 ### Do you track wallet PnL for stablecoins?
 No, we do not track wallet PnL for stablecoins.